Code-Institute-Submissions/valerieniloinsigh31-RPSLS_Javascript_PP2/README.md

 <h3>Features left to implement</h3>
 <ol>
-<li><b>Use of tailered gifs</b>
+<li><b>Use of tailored gifs</b>
 <p>As opposed to just text disclosing the winner/loser being prompted at the conclusion of each game, a little gif or video could play depending on whether the user has lost or won the game.
-(E.g. a gif of somebody falling if the user has lost the game or a gif of somebody laughing raucously if the user has won the game).</p></li>
+(E.g. a gif of somebody falling if the user has lost the game or a gif of somebody laughing raucously if the user has won the game).
+Instead of still images being prompted when a control button is selected, I would update this more high quality gifs (e.g. a small animation of a real lizard for the 'lizard' option)</p></li>
 <li><b>Timer appears:</b>
 <p>To introduce an element of urgency, I would insert a countdown timer that allows the user 15 seconds to choose their button on each round or else the game resets.</p></li>
 </ol>

 <h2><b>Deployment</b></h2>
-Please see below a description and screengrabs of the process that I went through to deploy the this RPSLS Javascript PP2 project to the GitHub hosting platform:
+<p>Please see below a description and screengrabs of the process that I went through to deploy the this 'Rock, Paper, Scissors, Lizard, Spock' Javascript PP2 project to the GitHub hosting platform:</p>

-The site was deployed to GitHub pages.
-The steps to deploy are as follows (including screengrabs):
+<p>The site was deployed to GitHub pages.
+The steps to deploy are as follows (including screengrabs):</p>

--I logged into the Github platform (Subscription hours were provided by the CI as part of the course) -I navigated to the repositary page and the relevant repositary -In the GitHub repository, I selected to the Settings button -I continued onto the Git pages section
+-I logged into the Github platform (Subscription hours were provided by the CI as part of the course)
+Screengrab:
+-I navigated to the repositary page and selected the relevant repositary.
+Screengrab:
+-In the GitHub repository, I selected the Settings button
+Screengrab:
+-I continued onto the Git pages section
+Screengrab:
+-From the source section drop-down menu, I selected the 'Main Branch' saved and waited
+Screengrab:
--From the source section drop-down menu, I selected the 'Main Branch' saved and waited -I refreshed the page and was met with a live link, which indicated the successful deployment.
+-I refreshed the page and was met with a live link, which indicated the successful deployment.
+Screengrab:
 -The live link can be found here:

 <b>Credits</b>